TrostAft/TrostAft.github.io/source.md

 ## Skills
 - See [my resume](Resources/Resume/Resume.pdf)
 - Linux: User for 2 years.
 Currently on Arch Linux
+- Fluent with (num/sci/sym)py
+- Knows C and C++ for runtime sensitive simulations
+    - Fluent with Eigen, libigl.
+	- Familiar with GSL and nanoflann.
 - Java for systems (Robotics) and for Object-Oriented Design.
-- Familiarity with (num/sci/sym)py
-- Knows C and C++ for runtime sensitive simulations
-    - Familiarity with GNU Scientific Library
-    - Familiar with Eigen.
-    - Familiar with libigl.
+- TA/Tutor for Basic/Fundamental Algorithms (Fall 2017 - Present)
+	- Undergraduate/Graduate algorithms course at NYU taught by Alan Siegel
 - First Robotics:
     - Student Member while in high school (2012-2016)
         - Build team member (2012-2014)